From rice to spice

 You may have also seen from the many street vendors that Khmer snacks includes a variety of insects to eat, as you’ll discover at Bugs Café.
 Siem Reap’s first and only specialists in insect-based cuisine proves they can be delicious – creativity, presentation and quality is key.

-No visit to Cambodia would be complete without tasting the traditional fish amok – steamed and curried fish that is coated in kroeung paste and cooked in a cup made from banana leaves.
-Beef lok lak is another signature dish made with cubed beef and garnished with a lime and pepper dip.
+No visit to Cambodia would be complete without tasting fish amok – steamed, curried fish coated in kroeung paste and cooked in a cup made from banana leaves.
+Lok lak is another signature dish made with cubed beef and garnished with a lime and pepper dip.

 One restaurant that sets out to truly reflect the ethos of Cambodian cooking is Cuisine Wat Damnak, which offers a choice of two set menus ($19 and $27) that will make your taste buds dance for joy.

-For the budget conscious, try Sugar Palm.
-Set in a traditional Cambodian wooden house, their menu covers all the Khmer hit dishes, from curries to satays, soups to salads.
+For authentic Khmer cuisine at reasonable prices, try The Sugar Palm.
+Now in a new location on Street 27 opposite Pannasastra University, their menu covers all the Khmer hit dishes, from curries to satays, soups to salads.

 Square 24 has made a big name for itself with a short menu offering mouth-watering stir-fries, and covering all the Cambodian classics in fine style.
 Also in the Wat Bo area, Viroth’s is one of the longest established Khmer midmarket dining establishments, with it’s well-prepared plates served in a stylish, modern setting.